 Away from the prying (though well-meaning) eyes of parents and policymakers, students can follow their own paths and become unique individuals.
 They learn how to function in a community outside the family, and are able to try out different ways of presenting themselves without judgment.
 Because no one is telling them what to do, they are responsible for their own behavior and education.
 They are allowed to make mistakes and learn from them.
 At The Open School, students are becoming adults capable of directing their own lives and making their own decisions.Go to top ▴

-The bulk of the program consists of student-hosted activities.
+The bulk of the program consists of student-sponsored activities.
 These are social activities designed by students, sometimes with the help of their staff adviser.
 Each week we schedule around 20 to 25 of these activities, meaning a student can be active in the school 5 hours a day, 5 days a week if they want to.
-However, they are only required to attend at least one activity per week.
+Students must attend a minimum of three sponsored activities each week, but many students attend more.

 The possibilities for activities are limited only by students’ imaginations.
 Popular activities include online video games, Zoom meetings where people work on their personal art projects, tea parties, baking parties, show & tell, music jam sessions, and table reads of student-written scripts.
 Some students (usually older teenagers) instead schedule one-on-one meetings with a staff member to work on a project or goal of theirs.